 Ilana joined Watsi on December 31st, 2018.
-One year ago, Ilana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ilana's most recent donation supported Felix, an elementary school student from Kenya, to fund a fracture repair surgery so he can move his arm.
+Two years ago, Ilana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ilana's most recent donation supported Gay, a sweet baby boy from Thailand, to fund life-changing hernia surgery so he can grow up healthy.

 Ilana has funded healthcare for 30 patients in 9 countries.